Resource Requirements of ISO 17025September 4, 2019 2023-10-23 12:57

 Resource Requirements of ISO 17025 For Quality Management Software

-Food testing laboratories use ISO/IEC 17025 to develop their management system for quality, administrative, and technical operations.
+Testing and calibration laboratories use the resource requirements of ISO/IEC 17025 to develop their management system for quality, administrative, and technical operations.

 - 1 General

 - 2 Personnel

 - 4 Equipment

 - 6 Externally Provided Products and Services

 Resource requirements include personnel, equipment, facilities, systems, and support services.
 ISO 17025 requires the laboratory’s internal and external personnel to be competent and have an impartial stance.
 This covers personnel who are directly involved in testing/calibration/sampling activities.
 Likewise, personnel who is indirectly involved, such as technical personnel.

 An ISO/IEC 17025 accredited laboratory must have competent internal and external employees.
 Employees must work within the structure of the laboratory’s management system.